navaris/appshell/packages/cli/README.md

 Generates a resource

 Commands:
-  appshell generate manifest  Generate the appshell manifest by processing the template specified by --config appshell generate env       Generate the runtime environment js file that reflects the current process.env appshell generate index     Generate the appshell index file by merging sources specifed by --registry options appshell generate metadata  Generate the appshell metadata file by merging sources specifed by --registry options
+  appshell generate manifest  Generate the appshell manifest by processing the template specified by --template appshell generate env       Generate the runtime environment js file that reflects the current process.env appshell generate index     Generate the appshell index file by merging sources specifed by --registry options appshell generate metadata  Generate the appshell metadata file by merging sources specifed by --registry options